How Much Does a Commercial Fire Sprinkler System Cost?

 Cost: $4.00 - $10.00 per sq ft

-- Best for: High-hazard industrial facilities, chemical storage, aircraft hangars, and transformer areas
+- Best for: High-hazard industrial, chemical storage, aircraft hangars, transformers

-- Advantages: Simultaneous full-area coverage for fast-developing fires
+- Advantages: Instant full-area coverage for fast-developing fires

-- Limitations: Highest water demand, most expensive to install and maintain, significant water damage when activated
+- Limitations: Highest water demand, install/maintenance cost, and water damage when triggered

-- Maintenance: Quarterly detection system testing, annual full system test
+- Maintenance: Quarterly detection testing, annual full system test

 System Comparison Table